The Best Blood Flow Restriction Bands and Devices in 2023

 What Qualities Affect BFR Bands Quality?

-In determining the quality of a blood flow restriction device there are four main considerations that determine if the BFR bands are good or not.
-Those categories are the cuff’s material, size, pressure application, and ability to accurately measure pressure.
+In determining the quality of a blood flow restriction device there are four primary considerations.
+Those categories are the cuff’s material, size, pressure application, and ability to measure pressure accurately.

 Blood Flow Restriction Cuff Material

-One of the biggest factors to consider when looking for BFR bands is the type of material your bands will be made out of.
+One of the most significant factors to consider when looking for BFR bands is the material your bands will be made of.
 We’ll split these up into two categories: elastic bands and rigid bands.

-If you are looking for maximum benefits, rigid cuffs are significantly superior to elastic in their ability to trap metabolites during BFR exercise and are usually better with pressure application.
+If you want maximum benefits, rigid cuffs are significantly superior to elastic in their ability to trap metabolites during BFR exercise and are usually better with pressure application.

 BFR Cuff Size

-The next factor to consider when purchasing a BFR device is the size of the cuff.
-The device needs to be long enough to fully wrap the limb(s) to be trained.
-This means that the better BFR devices come with both arm bands and leg bands so that cuff size best matches the limb doing occlusion training.
+The next factor to consider when purchasing a BFR device is the cuff size.
+The device must be long enough to wrap the limb(s) to be trained fully.
+This means that the better BFR devices come with both armbands and leg bands so that cuff size best matches the limb doing occlusion training.

-The cuff width is also incredibly important in occlusion bands.
-Wider BFR cuffs tend to do a better job of reducing blood flow without needing excessive pressures.
-There are a number of very cheap BFR cuff options available with narrow cuff widths and I never recommend these.
+The cuff width is also critical in occlusion bands.
+Wider BFR cuffs tend to do a better job of reducing blood flow without needing excessive pressure.
+There are a number of very cheap BFR cuff options available with narrow cuff widths, and I never recommend these.

 Pressure Application